 Want to know even more techniques to get you started?
 Check out our article 5 Colored Pencil Marking Techniques to learn more!

 Vary your stroke pattern.
-Don’t color all your shapes in with vertical strokes of the pencil.
+Don’t color all your shapes with vertical strokes of the pencil.
 Try variations like horizontal or diagonal.
 You may even choose to stipple.
 Stippling is when you color inside a shape by using a series of small dots on a page.
 Stippling can draw the eye and give variation in texture.
 To start, be uniform in your stroke patterns.
 For example, if coloring a garden piece, perhaps all the roses are colored and layered in horizontal layers, but all the daylilies are stippled.

 Try pressure shading, a technique that adds depth to your work.
 Practice pressure shading by penciling in light-to-dark swatches of the same color on a piece of scratch paper.
 This is an excellent technique for practicing different levels of lighting.
 Remember, areas in the light are brighter than areas further away from the light.